pringyy/Explore-MMO/timelog.md

 ### 19 Oct 2020
 * *1 hours* Researched into how to structure literature review
+* *1 hours* Created a survey to gether gurther requirements for the porjject by getting my end-users opinions

 ### 20 Oct 2020

 * *0.5 hours* Started and fished the wireframe design for the login page
 * *3 hours* Researched into more studies, so I can gain a further knowledge in the field and update my requirements accordingly

+### 22 Oct 2020
+* *1.5 hours* Created User Personas and Stories representing my end-users
+* *1 hours* Finished my wireframes for the Registration and Forgot Password page

+### 23 Oct 2020

+* *2 hours* Analysed my survey results
+* *0.5 hours* Had meeting with my advisor

+### 28 Oct 2020
+* *3 hours* Reading Node JS guides and familiarising myself with MongoDB

+### 29 Oct 2020

+* *8 hours* Becoming familar with Node S and fully implementing back-end fucntionality for login and regisration for the website